COVID-19 RESPONSE LEAD ORGANIZATION

 PODER en SALUD.

-This project is comprised of PROCEED, Inc., six community-based Core Partners, and an additional 14 organizations recruited by the Core Partners to serve as local affiliates to help develop and disseminate Spanish-first, accurate, and culturally and situationally appropriate COVID-19 prevention information.
-Promotores/as or Community Health Workers (CHWs) will provide “boots on the ground” support to deliver COVID-19 prevention, testing, and vaccine messages to Latinos, and link them to essential health, human and social services that will help mitigate the negative impact of the pandemic on the community.
+This project is comprised of PROCEED, Inc., 8 community-based Core Partners, and an additional 21 organizations recruited by the Core Partners to serve as local affiliates to help develop and disseminate Spanish-first, accurate, and culturally and situationally appropriate COVID-19 prevention information.
+Promotores/as or Community Health Workers (CHWs) will provide “boots on the ground” support to deliver COVID-19 prevention, testing, and vaccine messages to Latinos/Latinx, and link them to essential health, human and social services that will help mitigate the negative impact of the pandemic on the community.

-Collectively, PODER en SALUD will reach Latino communities in nine states: Arizona, California, Florida, Illinois, Kansas, Missouri, New York, Oregon, and Rhode Island.
+Collectively, these Partners will reach Latino/Latinx subgroups in Florida, Arizona, Texas, Georgia, Oregon, California, Kansas, Rhode Island, New York, New Jersey, U.S. Virgin Islands, and Puerto Rico.
 Latino populations of focus for PODER en SALUD include individuals with pre-existing chronic conditions, women and families, undocumented persons, farmworkers, meatpacking/poultry workers, faith communities, and young adults.

 Meet our Core Partners